department-of-veterans-affairs/vets-design-system-documentation/src/_about/designers/sketch-for-teams-at-va.md

 To get started on a new project, there are only a couple of steps:

-1. Duplicate and rename the [Sketch for Teams Template](https://www.sketch.com/s/2f665c26-160d-474e-b5cc-bb94e73bb91a) in your team's folder
+1. Duplicate and rename the [Sketch for Teams Template](https://www.sketch.com/s/2f665c26-160d-474e-b5cc-bb94e73bb91a) in your team's folder.
-2. In the Sketch app, go to Sketch > Preferences > Libraries and add the VA-gov-Pattern-Library.
+2. In the Sketch app, go to Sketch > Preferences > Libraries and add the [Component Library - MVP]({{ site.sketch_component_library }}).

 ## Leaving Sketch for Teams